factor1/nifty-nav-2/README.md

 ```

 #### Initialization
 Initialize Nifty Nav 2 via JavaScript.
-The following is an example with options
+The following is an example with settings
 for `iconColor` and `panelColor`.

 ```js